vsingh1998/WardrobeAI/README.md

 ├── ui_images # A directory containing images used for the ui_module
-├── exploratory_data_analysis.ipynb # A notebook containing the analysis of our dataset and corresponding inferences ├── model_category.ipynb # A notebook containing the training of the model_category ├── models_subcategory.ipynb # A notebook containing the training of the model_bottomwear, model_footwear, and model_topwear
+├── exploratory_data_analysis.ipynb # A notebook containing the analysis of our dataset and corresponding inferences ├── model_category.ipynb # A notebook containing the training of the model_category ├── model_category_hyperparam.ipynb # A notebook containing code for hyperparameter tuning for model_category ├── models_subcategory.ipynb # A notebook containing the training of the model_bottomwear, model_footwear, and model_topwear
-├── recognition_module.py # A module that contains functions and classes to generate the GUI# ├── ui_module.py # A module to run the application
+├── models_subcategory_hyperparam.ipynb # A notebook containing code for the hyperparameter tuning for subcategory models ├── recognition_module.py # A module that contains functions and classes to generate the GUI# ├── ui_module.py # A module to run the application
 ├── utils.py # A module containing helping functions for model training